kennygrant/bestiary/setup.md

 While it can be frustrating for newcomers, you should accept that all go code will live in your `GOPATH` – there are workarounds to attempt to keep code elsewhere, but the standard tools at present assume you use `GOPATH` for your code.
 You may find projects sometimes use folders called pkg or src internally inside their main go gettable folder, but this is unrelated to `GOPATH` and is just a way of organising their code.
 The only special src folder is that at the root of your `GOPATH`.

 The similarly named ENV variable `GOROOT`  need only be set** if installing to a custom location**.
 In most circumstances you can ignore `GOROOT`, as it is not required for a normal Go setup.
-You may find some old instructions which reference it, but you can safely ignore those with a new install.
-So for a new version of Go install don't need to set `GOROOT` or `GOPATH` yourself.

 ## Checking your setup

 To test your setup and confirm go is installed correctly, try the go command:
 ```bash
 go version
 ```